 Now you can list Areas by Project and get a count of Areas in each project.

 Historical data modeling

 The grain of this table is the period, not the individual work item.
-This means that a single Work Item will appear multiple times, once for each historical period.
+It means that a single Work Item will appear multiple times, once for each historical period.
 Selecting the last 30 days of history will result in a single work item appearing 30 times in the data model.
-If the work item has not changed within the last 30 days, the most recent revision of the work item is replicated on each day.
+If the work item hasn't changed within the last 30 days, the most recent revision of the work item is replicated on each day.

 When working with the Power BI Data Connector and historical data, we recommend using the